This is the second part in our fundamental analysis article series on interest rate theories.

 The simplest of the interest rate theories is the pure expectations theory which assumes that the term structure of an interest contract only depends on the shorter term segments for determining the pricing and interest rate of longer maturities.
 It assumes that yields at higher maturities (such as that of 5,10, or 30 year bonds), correspond exactly to future realized rates, and are compounded from the yields on shorter maturities.
 In other words, buying a ten year bond is equal to buying two five year bonds in succession; you’re as safe in a ten-year as in a five-year bond.
 At a cursory consideration, this should indeed be the case.
 For instance, with the government securities in the U.S. the only risk and rewards are born of the interest rate return on the lent amount.
 There is no significant risk of default associated in the transaction.
-PET also supposes that expectations of future rates coincide exactly with future rates realized in time.
+Pure expectations theory also supposes that expectations of future rates coincide exactly with future rates realized in time.
 The market is a perfect predictor of future supply and demand.
 The pure expectations theory is in some ways similar to the efficient market hypothesis, in that it assumes a perfect market environment where expectations are just about the only determinant of future prices.

 From these basic assumptions, the pure expectations theory (PET) posits that future interest rates on longer maturities depend only on the rates of previous periods.
 To calculate the yields on a 3-year bond, for example, all that you need to do is to take the geometric mean of one-year yields on the first, second, and third years; there’s no external component independent of the yields that goes into the calculation of the yield curve.
 The term structure is substitutable.
 A contract on a three-year term serves exactly the same purpose as one on 3-months aside from the difference in interest rates, and as such, it is valued as if made of successive contracts combined to form the rate on the third year.
 You can either buy a two-year bond, or two one year bonds successively, the result will be the same with respect to return.